Get a free, no obligation personal loan quote with rates as low as 9.99%

 Once they’ve purchased the vehicles outright, dealerships are more or less stuck with them until they can find prospective drivers to take them home.
 Simply put, these cars cannot be sold back to the companies that produced them.

-Just like the manufacturer, dealerships need to reduce as much liability as they can when it comes to their unsold vehicles, in which case they have several options.
+Just like the manufacturer, dealerships need to reduce as much liability as they can when it comes to their unsold vehicles, in which case they have several options:

-Shipping Them to a Different Market – If a make, brand, or model isn’t selling well in a particular region of the country, the dealership may send their remaining inventory to one of their other branches.
+If a make, brand, or model isn’t selling well in a particular region of the country, the dealership may send their remaining inventory to one of their other branches.
 For instance, pick-up trucks and SUVs are generally more popular in rural areas, whereas smaller, more fuel-efficient models are better for city life.

-Selling Them Cheaper – If the dealership really can’t make a profit on their vehicles, they can always sell them for reduced prices at the end of the year when the new models are rolling in.
+If the dealership really can’t make a profit on their vehicles, they can always sell them for reduced prices at the end of the year when the new models are rolling in.
 While this likely means they’ll be operating at a loss, they’ll be able to make room for more inventory and potentially earn some of their money back by selling warranties and other incentives.

 How Can Customers Get The Best Deals?

 As mentioned, one tactic that dealerships will use to push their unsold vehicles is to sell them as the previous year’s models, which works particularly well when it’s just before or after the new ones hit the showroom floor.
+This is one of the best times for car buyers to look for a vehicle, as deals may be available.

-In fact, many experts speculate that the best months to purchase a recent or lightly used vehicle would be between August and December.
-Negotiation is also key here since many dealers are willing to adjust their prices if it means they can make a sale.
+Many experts speculate that the best months to purchase a recent or lightly used vehicle would be between August and December.
+Negotiation is also key here, since many dealers are willing to adjust their prices if it means they can make a sale.
+They may even throw in extra perks to reel in prospective customers, such as extended warranties, customizable payment plans, upgrades, and other appealing features.

 Bryan Daly avatar on Loans Canada